 Following this evaluation, and based on the presenting concerns provided by each individual and his or her family members, one of our doctors will give a recommendation for the most appropriate level of care.
-Authorization will then obtained from the patient’s insurance company, and the patient will be signed into the inpatient program or will be given the appropriate information for beginning outpatient treatment.
+Authorization will then be obtained from the individual’s insurance company, and the individual will be signed into the inpatient program or will be given the appropriate information for beginning outpatient treatment.

 What to Expect

 When being admitted to inpatient programming at Harbor Oaks Hospital, the following can be expected:

 - A nurse will meet with patients and/or their families.
 Pediatric patients will meet with the nurse in the intake area with their families.
 Adult patients, on the other hand, will be taken to the appropriate unit and meet with the nurse there.

 - Each patient’s belongings will be searched in their presence in order to ensure the safety of every person who is staying in that unit.